 Voltage Variation with Discharging

 Due to the polarization effects, the battery voltage under current flow may differ substantially from the equilibrium or open circuit voltage.
-A key characteristic of a battery technology is how the battery voltage changes due under discharge conditions, both due to equilibrium concentration effects and due polarization.
+A key characteristic of battery technology is how the battery voltage changes due under discharge conditions, both due to equilibrium concentration effects and due polarization.
 Battery discharge and charging curves are shown below for several different battery systems.
 The discharge and charge curves are not necessarily symmetric due to the presence of additional reactions that may be present at the higher voltages encountered in charging.

 In many battery types, including lead acid batteries, the battery cannot be discharged below a certain level or permanent damage may be done to the battery.
 This voltage is called the "cut-off voltage" and depends on the type of battery, its temperature and the battery's rate of discharge.